-I hope you find the information on this website useful in making a decision about therapy.
-You are also welcome to contact me by phone or email for further information.
-Click here to email me email contact form.
+I hope you will find the information on my website useful but please do contact me by phone or email for further information and with any questions you may have.

 " Your warmth and sensitivity helped me to look at my trauma in a way I never could do before ." client quote

 It's very important to find the right person for you when looking for a therapist, so with this in mind I offer everyone a free first meeting

 to help you decide about working with me.
 To find out more click Free First Meeting

 What I offer

 My name is Sharon and I have been working as a Creative Arts Therapist, in Exeter for eleven years.
 I developed my Creative Arts therapy practice after completing my training as a Dramatherapist in 2008 and over the last five years have developed a special interest in and been working with people living with the impact of trauma.

 I use an integrated approach combining Creative Arts therapy along with other therapeutic models to offer a flexible person-centred approach to support you in the way that works best to meet your needs.

 These other models include Trauma Focused therapy;Compassion Focused therapy, Mindfulness, and aspects of Dialectical Behaviour and Cognitive Behaviour therapy.